-God is the mind in which I think.
+God is the Mind with which I think.

-There are two things about this lesson of A Course in Miracles that jumped out at me.
-The first was a couple of lines set about halfway through the lesson, lines that suggested our egoic thoughts are actively working against God’s will for us.
+Two things about this lesson of A Course in Miracles jump out.
+First are a couple of lines set about halfway through the lesson suggesting our egoic thoughts are actively working against God’s Will.

 We will not let the beliefs of the world tell us that what God would have us do is impossible.
 Instead, we will try to recognize that only what God would have us do is possible (W-pI.45.4:5-6).

-Most people – including lots of long-time course students – resist this.
+Most people – including long-time course students – resist this.
 Me too, sometimes.
 Life is good!
 I’m feeling happy vibes!
 Whatever.
 But all the time, the ego is working hard to keep us away from true joy and true peace.
 It doesn’t object to the fleeting instant of happiness, so long as we never challenge its foundation of guilt and hate.

 They are in your mind now, completely unchanged.
 They will always be in your mind exactly as they always were.
 Everything you have thought since then will change, but the Foundation on which it rests is wholly changeless (W-pI.45.7:2-4).

 The ego has lots of ideas about what enlightenment is or what awakening will be like.
 They’re not good yardsticks.
-We don’t really know what that’s going to be like because the ego has no language nor experience with which to suggest it.
+We don’t really know what that’s going to be like because the ego has no language nor experience with which to describe it.
 And what it suggests isn’t trustworthy anyway.
 In the lines I just quoted, we get some interesting suggestions (from a trustworthy source) about what that experience is going to be like.
 The course is full of such intimations.

 We’re used to thoughts that shift and change.
-Mine do.
-They float around, change shape, get judged, get massaged, get admired.
-It’s busy in that brain!
-But the thoughts I think with God are a foundation – which means that they don’t move.
+Ideas and concepts that float around, change shape, get judged, get corrected, get admired.
+But the thoughts we think with God are a foundation – which means that they don’t move.
 They don’t change.
-That fascinates me, even though I can’t pretend to really understand it.
 What is a thought that never changes?
-What is a thought that is so strong and unmoving that it can serve literally as a foundation?
+What is a thought that is so strong and still that it can serve literally as a foundation for love?